Miren-977/Inkphora-beta-site-/netlify/functions/docs/beta_guide.md

 ## Why this music is suggested

+The system does not generate only music.

+Each interaction produces a poetic reflection and a set of music suggestions.

 Music is selected to reflect the general emotional direction inferred from your gesture.

-Different styles may be suggested depending on the interpreted state.
+Different styles may be suggested, including classical, ragas, or ambient sound.

+Music is only one part of the experience, not the main output.

 ---